playswap-org/play-docs/open-beta/open-beta-live-now.md

 3) start playing

-If you don’t know how to connect to the Cronos testnet and create your wallet, click [HERE.](https://docs.playswap.org/open-beta/connect-metamask-to-testnet/)
+If you don’t know how to connect to the BNB chain testnet and create your wallet, click [HERE.](https://docs.playswap.org/open-beta/connect-metamask-to-testnet/)

 - You will be able to claim your earnings once a day.